todistantlands/priestoftheroad/game-texts/priest-of-the-road.md

 …to sway or command others.

 To do this, you need only exhibit the symbols of your Order or otherwise remind someone of the status you hold and the privileges it accords.
+You cannot exert your authority against spirits or animals, only humans.

 Tell your volunteers how you demonstrate your authority and what you want from the other person.
 Ask if that’s enough to persuade them.
 If not, roll. **On any hits**, you get a number of **chances**, one per hit.
 A chance is an angle for exploiting your authority, learning, and connections to put someone in their place or get what you want – something like: